Dwolla/hal-forms/README.md

   ]
 }
 ```
-might resolve to any of the following
+might resolve to any of the following depending on the user input
  - `http://example.com/customers?cust_id=42`
  - `http://example.com/customers?name=frolic`
  - `http://example.com/customers?cust_id=42&name=frolic`

 A field MAY be used in both URL expansion and body construction.

-If the target link is not templated it's `href` MUST be used verbatim.
+API producers MUST NOT include fields on forms whose method is GET or DELETE and whose target link is non-templated.
+Client SHOULD ignore fields on forms whose method is GET or DELETE and whose target link is non-templated.

 ### Body construction